 We adjusted course for Namotu, where we joined 5 other cruising boats.
 There is a small shelf of sand off the island, and we dropped our anchor there.
-It was gorgeous, but the wind picked up to 30 knots, and one by one, boats dragged and took off for sheltered areas.
+It was gorgeous, but the wind picked up to 30 knots.
+One by one, anchors dragged and the boats picked up and took off for sheltered areas.
 We had only been there about 2.5 hours, but thankfully we still had plenty of light to move.

-We motor sailed to Malolo island, where we followed the channel in to the Musket Cove area.
+We motor sailed to Malolo island, where we followed the channel into the Musket Cove area.
 The whole bay is about 60 feet deep, with very obvious large coral heads.
 We picked up a mooring and hunkered down for the evening to ride out the wind.

-Back at Starry Horizons we had lunch, and decided to move further north.
+After lunch, we moved Starry Horizons further north.
 We wanted to go to Waya island, the southern island in the Yasawas group, but it was too far for an afternoon sail, so we stopped at Mana Island to overnight.
 I would have liked to go ashore, but we arrived in late afternoon and left early morning, so there was not enough daylight.

 We wanted to move Starry Horizons so we were closer to the snorkeling in the pass between Waya and Wayasewa.
-We tried one spot but couldn’t stick (probably rocks or dead coral) and then moved to the pass itself.
-We found a good open space of sand and sea grass to anchor in.
+Motoring over, we tried one spot but couldn’t stick (probably rocks or dead coral) and then moved to the pass itself.
+We found a good open space of sand and seagrass to anchor in.
 Perhaps we should have presented sevusevu at Wayasewa instead, but oh well.

 Saturday we snorkeled in the afternoon and I was now satisfied that we got a good snorkel in for Thomas.
 We snorkeled just to the east of us, dinghying north and drifting south towards the pass.
 The coral was really good; we saw many fish, lobsters, crown of thorns, and even a white tipped reef shark.
 We enjoyed a pretty great sunset on the lounge deck together.

-Sunday was Thomas’ last day with us, so we went ashore to the resort for lunch, which I thought was much better than dinner – dinner was a set menu with four choices, where as lunch was 11 choices, which included more local cuisine.
+Sunday was Thomas’ last day with us.
+We went ashore to the resort for lunch, which I thought was much better than dinner – dinner was a set menu with four choices, whereas lunch was 11 choices, which included more local cuisine.
 I had the kokoda for lunch.

 The resort offers wifi, activities, and also has a dive shop.
 They have a special – Open Water (6 dives) or Advanced (5 dives) course for $599 Fijian.
 That’s a pretty great deal!